-So here’s the deal with coconut macaroons: They can be really good, or they can be really bad.
-Which conjures the question, “What is it that makes a good macaroon?”
-We’ll cover this and more, but alas, I’ll leave you in suspense no longer.
-The macaroons you’ll find here?
-No worries.
-They’re the really good ones.
+Here's the deal with Chocolate Coconut Macaroons: They're either really good or really bad.
+Which conjures the question, "What is it that makes a good macaroon?"
+We'll cover this and more, but alas, we'll leave you in suspense no longer.
+The Chocolate Coconut Macaroons you'll find here?
+They're the really good ones -- flavorful, chewy, and melt in your mouth delicious.

-When I first hear the word macaroon, I immediately envision a stack, light as air, of French pastel sandwich cookies.
-This is not the same cookie as a coconut macaroon.
-Coconut macaroons aren’t necessarily dense, but they certainly aren’t light as air.
-Coconut macaroons bake up golden brown on the outside and offer up a pleasingly chewy interior.
+Coconut Macaroons aren't necessarily dense, but they certainly aren't light as air.
+They bake up golden brown on the outside, house a good deal of coconut, and offer up a pleasingly chewy interior.

 HOW TO MAKE COCONUT MACAROONS

-Whipping egg whites can certainly be done by hand, but I have to say — this is one of those tasks I’ll gladly hand over to technology.
-I typically use my stand mixer fitted with a whisk attachment and let that big ol’ beauty do all the work for me.
+- Whip the Egg Whites - Whipping egg whites can certainly be done by hand, but this is one of those tasks many gladly hand over to technology.
+If you have one, use your stand mixer fitted with a whisk attachment and let that beauty do all the work for you.
+If you don't have a stand mixer, use a handheld mixer.

-A simple recipe for easy coconut macaroons made with sweetened condensed milk and finely shredded coconut.
+A simple recipe for easy Chocolate Coconut Macaroons made with sweetened condensed milk and finely shredded coconut.

 - 3 large eggs, separated